thansen0/verified_twitters/readme.md

 ## Note when building

-configparser can't interpret '%' characters, however one way you can fix this if your bearer token has them is to double them up. i.e. '%' => '%%', this technique is [mentioned here](https://stackoverflow.com/questions/71854527/configparser-interpolationsyntaxerror-must-be-followed-by-or-found)
+configparser can't interpret '%' characters, however one way you can fix this if your bearer token has them is to double them up. i.e. '%' => '%%', this technique is [mentioned here](https://stackoverflow.com/questions/71854527/configparser-interpolationsyntaxerror-must-be-followed-by-or-found).
+Once you have your consumer key you can [follow this guide](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens) to generate the bearer token from the command line.

 ## Build Notes